MichaelBelousov/MichaelBelousov.github.io/src/src/blog/react_hooks_tutorial.md

 nvm use 12.16.3
 ```

-With node installed, comes its package manager, `npm`.
-We could already install `create-react-app` here, but we're just going to
+With node installed, comes its package manager, `sh:LANG>npm`.
+We could already install `sh:LANG>create-react-app` here, but we're just going to
-only install typescript, which will give us the typescript compiler program, `tsc`.
+only install typescript, which will give us the typescript compiler program, `sh:LANG>tsc`.
 Install it globally (as opposed to the current
-directory/project) using `npm`.
+directory/project) using `sh:LANG>npm`.

 ```bash
 npm install --global typescript
 ```

-Now you should be able to run `tsc -h`, to see some of the options.
+Now you should be able to run `sh:LANG>tsc -h`, to see some of the options.
 TypeScript's job for us is not just to compile typescript to JavaScript, but more importantly to
-transpile our JSX to React, since it supports JSX in `.tsx` files.
+transpile our JSX to React, since it supports JSX in `sh:LANG>*.tsx` files.
 For this article, our goal will be to create a point-buy system
 for an RPG character UI.
 We'll use React with and without hooks, see the difference, and employ some basic css to make it stylish.

 ## modules